cnti-testcatalog/testsuite/TEST-CATEGORIES.md

 # Conformance Test Categories
+The CNF Conformance program enables interoperability of CNFs from multiple vendors running on top of Kubernetes supplied by different vendors.
+The goal is to provide an open source test suite to enable both open and closed source CNFs to demonstrate conformance and implementation of best practices.
+For more detailed cli documentation see the [usage document](https://github.com/cncf/cnf-conformance/usage.md) for more information.
 ## Compatability Tests (WIP)
 #### CNFs should work with any Certified Kubernetes product and any CNI-compatible network that meet their functionality requirements.
 The CNF Conformance Suite validates this by:
 * (WIP) Performing K8s conformance testing by running [Sonobuoy](https://github.com/cncf/k8s-conformance/blob/master/instructions.md) on the cluster